0xE111/cat-400/docs/tutorials/02 - systems/readme.md

 ```

 Here we create a `FpsSystem` which is subclass of `System`.
 All it does is display current fps and store worst result in internal field.

+> It is a good idea to define a `$` method on each system, because system names are used in many debug messages.

 Now let's register this system and run the framework: